 While a fresh new tat probably won’t restrict things too much for you, there may be a few things to avoid in those first few days.
 If you play contact sports, work in a dirty environment, or even if you’re off on a sunny holiday, you may need to take extra precautions, such as keeping it covered.
 Again, depending on the location of your tattoo, this may extend to other day-to-day things, too, such as:

 Outdoor activities such as gardening or sports if your tattoo is on an exposed part of your body.

-In some cases, you may find your tattoo is a little bit tender when you certain activities.
+In some cases, you may find your tattoo is a little bit tender when you do certain activities.
 Driving for me was something I struggled with after getting my foot tattoo especially!
-I had it done in the summer months, so it meant wearing 'summer' shoes like pumps and sandals, however it meant that I would occasionally knock it when moving from different pedals!
+I had it done in the summer months, so it meant wearing 'summer' shoes like pumps and sandals; however, it meant that I would occasionally knock it when moving from different pedals!

 Having a tattoo on my wrist meant that it was fairly easy to let it breathe most days, and again, where my foot tattoo was done during the summer months, this was also fairly easy.
 With my ankle tattoo, I found wearing loose pyjama bottoms and trousers was a godsend!

 6. Regularly Apply Aftercare Cream